softwaremill/macwire/README.md

 lazy val theB = new B(theA)
 ````

-This is a major inconvenience, but hopefully will get resolved once post-typer macros are introduced to the language.
+This is an inconvenience, but hopefully will get resolved once post-typer macros are introduced to the language.

 Also, wiring will probably not work properly for traits and classes defined inside the containing trait/class, or in
 super traits/classes.